Benni225/vimerito-2.4-demille/readme.md

   return Json::returnJson($findUser->toArray());
   ...
 ```
-Add a new Table userprofile
+Add a new table profile and posts
 ```php
   ...
   //create  a mysql-table